-Sharon Herrick’s story is one of passions converging: passion for beauty, and passion for social change.
-Illuminated Me by Sharon Herrick is a Portland, Maine-based handcrafted jewelry business that sources materials locally, designs and crafts each piece by hand, and employs people who have arrived in Maine as immigrants or refugees.
-Herrick draws from a range of professional experience to make beautiful handmade jewelry through her community-engaged business.
+Sharon Herrick’s passion for beauty and for social change converge in her Portland, Maine-based jewelry business, Illuminated Me by Sharon Herrick.
+Sharon sources materials locally, designs and crafts each piece by hand, and is committed to hiring artisans who have arrived in Maine as immigrants or refugees.
+A diverse range of professional experience in media and social justice informs Sharon’s approach to building her community-engaged business.

 After about a year of working with the Women’s Business Center, Herrick had constructed a growing business.
 With more work than ever, she was introduced to the Portland Jobs Alliance to help her find an employee.

 “My three year business plan always included hiring individuals new to Maine who were artisans in their home country.
 Partnering with the Portland Jobs Alliance brought my plan to fruition in just 6 months.”-Sharon Herrick, Owner, Illuminated Me